00

 Here is a lead nurturing marketing automation workflow example:

-Lead nurturing automation workflow
+Lead nurturing marketing automation flow chart

 7. Post-purchase follow-up automation workflow